adinasarapu/adinasarapu.github.io/_pages/about.md

 I am currently a Bioinformatics Scientist in Zwick Group at Emory University, Atlanta.
 From 04/2018, I split my time between the Department of Human Genetics, Emory University and the National Institute of Allergy and Infectious Diseases (NIAID).
 {% endcomment %}
-My research is focused on genomics and computing, with emphasis on variant calling, gene expression and proteomics studies.
+My research is focused on genomics and computing, with emphasis on variant and copy number analysis, gene expression and proteomics studies.
 Particularly, I explore the contribution of population-specific low-frequency and rare variants to human traits.

 I split my time between the Department of Human Genetics, **Emory University** and the **National Institute of Allergy and Infectious Diseases** (NIAID).